Logic of metabolism, metabolic sensing, and self-organization of cell groups

 "Around here we don't look backwards for very long.
 We keep moving forward, opening up new doors and doing new things, because we're curious......and curiosity keeps leading us down new paths." - Walt Disney

 Welcome to our lab at the Institute for Stem Cell Biology and Regenerative Medicine (inStem), sharing a lovely campus with the National Center for Biological Sciences (NCBS).

 Our research is supported by a Wellcome Trust-DBT India Alliance fellowship, grants and institutional support from inStem and DBT ( Centre of Excellence grant), and infrastructure support from inStem, NCBS and C-CAMP.

-Other: I write an occasional science column for The Wire (which does not reflect the views of my employer), on the scientific method, learning from the history of science, and the process of discovery.
+Other: I wrote an occasional science column for The Wire (which does not reflect the views of my employer), on the scientific method, learning from the history of science, and the process of discovery.
 In addition, here are some of my other articles in the mainstream media:

 1) On Scaling Indian science

 2) On Effectively starting up a new lab (in the Wellcome Trust -DBT IA newsletter)

 3) "Who moved my science", a science policy discussion on the Pragati podcast

 Snail mail/physical address: